20 Incredible Stress Management Tips For College Students

 9. Avoid procrastination

-Procrastinations kill success and eat up useful time.
-What you ought to do, do it quickly.
+Procrastination kills success and eats up useful time.
+Be quick to do what you ought to do quickly.
 Do not wait till it gets late.
-Do not procrastinate!
+Avoid procrastination as much as possible!
 Always give attention to continuous assessments and classes.
 Read daily.

 10. Eat good food (balanced diet)